wolfgang/history-search/scratch.md

 [x] Change selection by cursor up/down
 [X] Execute selection as command
 [X] Add an item
-Add an item with working directory
+[X] Add an item with working directory
-Read from file $HOME/.rp/items.txt
+[X] Read from file $HOME/.rp/items.txt
+Display command that is about to execute
+If pressing arrow right, execute command and stay in its directory Don't add duplicate entries
+Add fuzzy search ala fzy

 # Store entry with optional working directory